adhityavenkatraman/Performance-and-Scale-Testing/README (2).md

     test.
 For this reason, under the default parameters, the test will always halt at 160, regardless of if the API can handle greater load.
-Even if other default thread counts are used, the test will always halt at or before 200.\
+Even if other default thread counts are used, the test will always halt at or before 200.

 ### Post-Test Results
 -----------------

-A new \"results\" folder is created in the same directory that the script is called from.
+A new "results" folder is created in the same directory that the script is called from.
 Several comprehensive results files will populate this folder as the tests progress.
 The testname variable assigned by the user in the **Test-Inputs.json** file will be crucial to distinguishing